 To remove glandular tissue, incisions will be made around the areola, and the glandular tissue will be cut out.
 If there is an excess amount of tissue to be removed, more incisions may be required.

 If more fat cells need to be removed, liposuction will be used.
-This is an ineffective method for the glandular tissue.
-Centre for Surgery uses the ClearLipo™ method, which unlike other methods, does not involve the use of heat.
+This is an ineffective method for glandular tissue.
+Centre for Surgery uses the PAL lipo method, which, unlike other methods, does not involve the use of heat.
 Only small incisions are required, and thin cannulas are used to suck out the fat cells.

 You will be able to return home the same day as the procedure; you will be discharged once the effects of the anaesthetic have worn off.